If you’re wondering ‘how much does a virtual assistant cost’, this is your ultimate blog.

 There are two types of virtual assistants based on geographical location: US and offshore virtual assistants.

-How much do offshore virtual assistants cost?
+How much do Indian virtual assistants cost?

 Skill Level (admin vs. specialized):